FAQs

 Carriers must report, and will receive credit for, served locations.
 A location is considered served if the carrier could turn up service meeting at least the minimum speed, latency and usage requirements within 10 business days of receiving an end-user request.

-Carriers should report speed tiers based on speeds offered at a particular location, i.e., the
+Carriers should report speed tiers based on fastest guaranteed speeds offered at a particular location even if the customer at that location subscribes to service at a slower speed.

 Yes.
 Locations reported at faster speeds can count toward 25/3 Mbps, 10/1 Mbps or 4/1 Mbps build-out obligations.
 For instance, if a carrier is required to offer speeds of 25/3 Mbps at 100 locations, 10/1 Mbps at 100 locations and 4/1 Mbps at 25 locations, and it offers speeds of 100 megabits at 225 locations, it has met its build-out requirement.

 Yes.
-Carriers that have no new deployments to report must still log into the HUBB and certify ‘‘no locations to upload’’ before the annual March filing deadline.
-Carriers that have quarterly reporting obligations because they are in the compliance gap, but have not deployed any new locations during the quarter, must still log into the HUBB and certify “compliance gap no locations” ahead of the quarterly reporting deadline.
+Carriers that have no new deployments to report must still log into the HUBB and certify ‘‘no locations to upload’’ by the annual March filing deadline.
+Carriers that have quarterly reporting obligations because they are in the compliance gap but have not deployed any new locations during the quarter must still log into the HUBB and certify “compliance gap no locations” by the quarterly reporting deadline.

 Carriers can delete, edit or update individual records that have been uploaded to the HUBB – but not yet certified – using the edit tool (the pencil) when reviewing the data.
 After the data has been certified, the HUBB portal allows deletions, as well as revisions to speed tiers (to reflect network upgrades), month and day of deployment, address field, carrier ID and latitude and longitude coordinates, if the change would move a location by a distance of 36 feet or less.
 Carriers can delete or edit individual records or do this on a bulk basis during the current filing year.
 (Please note that if a city or county agency changes a local address or addresses, carriers must update those records in the HUBB.)